Going underground: Libya's unusual cave dwellings

 Keen to learn about the ancestral dwellings, he said families from Tripoli, Benghazi in the east as well as other cities usually visit during the weekend.
 Seeing such homes for the first time, many take pictures among the traditional rugs, clothing and pots that are laid out around the caves.

-Others inspect old shoes that hang on the white walls inside the courtyard, which is decorated with potted plants and accessed via a tunneled passageway.
+Others inspect old shoes that hang on the white walls inside the courtyard, which is decorated with potted plants and accessed via a tunnelled passageway.

 "We have to learn about our culture," one visitor, who gave his name as Hassan, said as he toured the caves with his young children.
 "I am so proud when I look at this."

-Troglodyte houses can also be found in other towns in the Nafusa mountains and neighboring Tunisia.
+Troglodyte houses can also be found in other towns in the Nafusa mountains and neighbouring Tunisia.
 During Libya's 2011 fighting, many families fled to the caves to escape shelling.

 With government plans to boost Libya's oil-dependent revenues via tourism, Belhaj and his family hope their ancestral home can play a role in attracting visitors.